nimanzik/MorletX/README.md

 ## Examples

 <!-- markdownlint-disable-next-line MD033 -->
-<a href="assets/htmls/basic_example.html" target="_blank">This example</a> shows how to use `MorletX` to compute the wavelet transform of an acoustic Fin-Whale signal.
+[This example](https://nimanzik.github.io/MorletX/assets/htmls/basic_example.html){:target="_blank"} shows how to use `MorletX` to compute the wavelet transform of an acoustic Fin-Whale signal.
 The [marimo notebook](examples/marimo_notebooks/basic_example.py) for this example is also available for interactive exploration.

 ## Troubleshooting